erickmerchant/vanilla-kit/README.md

 # html-render

-A tiny front-end framework using a fluent interface for constructing UI.
-Also has shallow reactivity.
-Only **1.5 kB** minified and compressed.
-Also it's fully tree-shakeable if you use a bundler like rollup.
-Currently it is hosted on JSR.
-Install with `deno add @erickmerchant/html-render`.
-Or use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render/lib.min.js) and add it to your import map.
+A tiny toolkit for reactivity in vanilla DOM.
+Less than **1 kB** minified and compressed.
+Use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render/lib.min.js) and add it to your import map.
 See the examples directory for usage.

 ## API